ialihaider75/100DaysOfCode/log.md

 <b>Today's Progress:</b> Practiced more excercises of 'Javascript basics' on freeCodeCamp.

 <b>Thoughts:</b> I have learned about the arrays, array operations, and basic queue implementation using arrays in javascript.

+## Day 7 (31 August,2020)
+<b>Today's Progress:</b> Practiced more excercises of 'Javascript basics' on freeCodeCamp.

+<b>Thoughts:</b> I have learned about the comparison operators, logical operators and handling logic if else statements in javascript.